 The 8 Blending Modes in this group, also give you an extra level of blending by un-checking the “Transparency Shapes Layer” checkbox in the Layer Style panel.

-In the example below, you can see how Linear Light blends differently when “Transparency Shapes Layer” is un-checked.
-Notice how the edges of the circles blend differently on the example on the right.
+In the example below, you can see how Linear Light blends differently when the “Transparency Shapes Layer” box is unchecked.
+Notice how the edges of the circles blend differently in the example on the right.